CrossBreezeNL/PowerDeComposer/Documentation/docs/index.md

 - When using a project to contain multiple models and in a branch a model is removed, the model is removed in all branches.
 - Integrating changes for multiple models takes a lot of time.
 When there are no conflicting changes it still needs manual integration.

-We first tried to have SAP resolve the issues, but this is taking more time then feasable.
-So while we still keep addressing the issues to SAP we looked into having an alternative for version management of PowerDesigner model.
+Since we experienced these issues with the repository in multiple customer cases we came up with an alternative for version management of a PowerDesigner model.

 ## What is PowerDeComposer?
-To try to resolve the issues mentioned above we want to be able rely on any existing source control system, like Git, Subversion, TFS, etc. The latter are all file based and since a single model in PowerDesigner is stored in a single file we thought of decomposing the PowerDesigner model file into seperate files and directories according to the XML structure of the PowerDesigner model file in such a way that we can compose the original file using the deocomposed file.
+To try to resolve the issues mentioned above we want to be able to use any existing source control system, like Git, Subversion, TFS, etc. The latter are all file based.
+Since a single model in PowerDesigner is stored in a single file we thought of decomposing the PowerDesigner model file into separate files and directories according to the XML structure of the PowerDesigner model.
+This so we can compose the original file using the decomposed files and directories.
 This way we can go back and fourth, so still being able to edit the model files in PowerDesigner and also able to manage the decomposed model files in a version control system.

 ![Decompose a PowerDesigner model into seperate files](./img/PowerDeComposer_Decompose.png)